PoisotLab/ms_network_prediction/manuscript.md

 models where each model feeds into the next, we can sample from the posterior of the input models.
-A different approach is _ensemble modeling_ which combines the predictions made be several models, where each model is predicting the same thing.
-Error propagation is an important step in the modeling of ecological systems, as it provides estimates of the uncertainty around predictions.
-More generally, error propagation describes the effect of the uncertainty of input variables on the uncertainty of output variables [@Draper1995AssPro; @Parysow2000EffApp].
+A different approach is _ensemble modeling_ which combines the predictions made be several models, where each model is predicting the same thing [@Parker2013EnsMod].
+Error propagation, an important step in building any ecological model, describes the effect of the uncertainty of input variables on the uncertainty of output variables [@Draper1995AssPro; @Parysow2000EffApp].
 @Benke2018ErrPro identifies two broad approaches to model error propagation: analytically using differential equations or stochastically using Monte-Carlo simulation methods.
-The second approach is based upon samples of probability distributions and is more readily applicable to our problem of predicting ecological networks across space using our proposed methodological workflow.
-Indeed, each model's inputs can be sampled from the outputs of the preceding ones.
 Errors induced by the spatial or temporal extrapolation of data also need to be taken into account when estimating the uncertainty of a model's output [@Peters2004StrEco].

+### What is the spatial scale suitable for the prediction of species interactions?

+As described above, we can use different trait-based proxies to predict potential interactions.
+The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].
+At some scales we can use morphological traits of co-occurring species to assess the probability of interaction between them [@Bartomeus2016ComFra].
+This translates to a spatial extent that does not necessarily capture the entire distribution of a given set of species, with a resolution that is sufficient to capture the phenotypical variability of the species.
+At larger scales, we can infer interactions through the phylogenetic similarity between species, assuming their functional traits are themselves are phylogenetically conserved [@Gomez2010EcoInt].
+On scales where the niche is phylogenetically conserved, we can think of the probability that one species will interact with another as the "amount" of niche superposition between them [@Desjardins-Proulx2017EcoInt].
+At the smallest scales, we may be interested in predicting behavioural traits like foraging behavior [@Bartomeus2016ComFra].
+At this point, the spatial resolution in this case should is fine enough that a model may be precise in a given system, but much less generalizable.
+At this scale it is also important to consider abundance, it modulates the probability of encounter along with behaviour [@Wells2013SpeInt].

 ## Time